Discover the best 10 places on earth that don’t feel real, from surreal landscapes to otherworldly destinations.

 Eternal Fire Pit

 In the middle of the Karakum desert, of Turkmenistan, there is a burning crater that is famously known to be the Door to Hell.
-This has been an oil and gas field which has been gradually subsiding into a cavern and has been on fire ever since Soviet scientists set it alight in 1971 with the hope of checking emission of methane gas.
+This has been an oil and gas field that has been gradually subsiding into a cavern and has been on fire ever since Soviet scientists set it alight in 1971 with the hope of checking ethe mission of methane gas.
 Usually, it is a hot, red pit with a diameter of circa 70 meters which emits the orange light from which one can be noticed from the miles giving the apparently ‘‘Hellish’ attractiveness.

 Socotra Island, Yemen